Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 **Getting the Artifactory URL**

 The artifactory helm chart comes bundled with the `Artifactory software`, a `PostgreSQL database` and an `Nginx proxy` which it uses to configure routes to the different capabilities of Artifactory.
 Getting the pods after some time, you should see something like the below.

+> [!NOTE]
+> After installing artifactory with helm, I faced an error due to the artifactory pods been in the pending mode.
+> After investigation using the `describe pod` method, I was getting the error message below
+> **"running PreBind plugin "VolumeBinding": binding volumes: context deadline exce"**
+> The issue was a result of the `EBS_CSI_DriverRole` that was not created properly.
+The `oidc_id` was not passing the actual value to the policy required for the creation of the `EBS_CSI_DriverRole`.
+The interpolation method to pass the value of `oidc_id` was changed from `$oidc_id` to `{oidc_id}`.
+This resolved the issue
 ```
 kubectl get pods -n tools -w
 ```